Modjular/boringAI/docs/proposal.md

 ---

 ## Summary of the Project
-Our project is to train an AI that uses Computer Vision to recognize a minecraft item equivalent to any real-life image from the internet along with recognizing items in game.
-Based on its judgement, the agent then sets out to find the materials needed to make the item.
-All types of blocks and materials are scattered around the agent, so the agent would move around, recognize, and collect the material required for the recipe.
+Our project is to build an AI whose goal is to dig a straight tunnel made up of different types of blocks in the fastest manner.
+Since certain tools mine through blocks faster than others, our AI will learn to use the proper tool for maximum efficiency.
+For example shovels are more efficient for dirt and pickaxes are good for stone.
+The actions that the AI can perform are moving forward, digging, and accessing tools.
+The AI is rewarded when it breaks a block and punished for each second it takes to break per block.
+This reward system will encourage the AI to learn different tools to help break blocks faster.

 ## AI/ML Algorithms
-We plan to use Tensorflow to implement an k-nearest neighbors algorithm for image recognition, keeping in mind other algorithms available, such as AdaBoost, Random forests, etc.
+Some algorithms we will be enforcing and exploring more in depth are reinforced learning, Qlearning, prioritized experience replay, and distributed DQN.

 ## Evaluation Plan
-Quantitative
+### Quantitative
-Our baseline is having our metrics be 7 of successful recognitions out of 10 test cases.
-We will measure % confidence over all classes we choose.
-We plan to start out with just 10 classes, but our hope/moonshot would be to be able to classify all items in Minecraft.
+Our metric is how long it takes for the agent to dig a 20 block straight tunnel through a mountain made up of different types of blocks.
+Since the digging speed is controlled by: the type of block, the item currently wielded, and other mining penalities (underwater).
+Our baseline will be reaching the end of the mountain faster than how long it takes to dig by hand under constant mining penalties.
+For example shovels are more efficient for dirt and pickaxes are good for stone.

-Qualitative
+### Qualitative
-Our sanity case would be verifying that the standard image shown in the inventory is correctly outputted as the right class.
-Visual confirmation will be used that the prediction looks similar to the actual image.
-For example, a real life peach being classified as an apple.
-Our moonshot cases would be correctly verifying both in game and real life images in all angles and environments.
+Our sanity check would be seeing that the agent’s time to complete the mission is improving and it’s changing tools.
+Qualitatively, we can check that it’s using the right tool (shovel) to dig through dirt.
+Our moon shot would be adding a dimension so that the agent has a choice to circle around tough blocks instead of bulldozing through and avoiding lava blocks.

 ## Appointment with the Instructor
 Time: October 22, 9:30 AM

+## Internal Meetings
+Minimum: Thursday 8pm - 11pm (weekly)